In autumn 2011 a single Student Grant Scheme replaced the 4 main support schemes for students. They were:

 If you were ordinarily resident with your parents from October 1 of the year before the year of entry to the course, you are considered dependent on your parents and your income (if any) is assessed together with your parents' income(s).
 An allowance is made for your earnings outside of term-time – up to €3,809 currently.

-Independent mature candidates are candidates aged over 23 who live separately from their parents from 1 October of the year before the year of entry to the course.
+Independent mature candidates are candidates aged 23 or over on 1 January in the year of entry to the course.
+To be assessed as an independent mature candidate you must also live separately from your parents from 1 October of the year before the year of entry to the course.
 If you are an independent student, you are assessed on your own income (and that of your spouse, civil partner or cohabitant, if applicable).

 The only points at which you can reclassify from a dependent student to an independent student are when you: